ElectricOwl-E10/Fuwei-Li.github.io/index.md

 ## Resources
-- A flybook for GDOUer is on the way.
+- A flybook for GDOUer (maybe) is on the way.